GarrettStrealy/Tweetview/README.md

 # *Tweetview*

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+Users can view, compose, favorite, and retweet tweets.
+Connected to the Twitter API.
 It demonstrates my abilities in iOS application development using XCode.

 # Tweetview - Push II